cossatot/wenchuan_topo_stress/manuscript/styron_hetland_wenchuan_topo_manuscript.md

 ## Bayesian inversion of tectonic stresses

-We invert topographic stresses and coseismic slip models for tectonics stresses using Bayesian methods.
+We invert topographic stresses and coseismic slip models for tectonics stresses using Bayesian methods, and making the common 'Wallace-Bott' assumption (named after Wallace [1951] and Bott [1959]) that slip on the fault occurs in the general direction of the maximum resolved shear stress on the fault [e.g., McKenzie, 1969; Angelier, 1994].
 We estimate the tectonic stresses in light of the topographic stresses and slip distributions through the relation

 \begin{equation}
 p(T|D) \propto p(T) \, p(D|T)